 Chermoula sauce can be used for marinating or as a noodle sauce

-Chermoula sauce is a fresh herb sauce that is topped with capers.
+Chermoula sauce is a sauce that is made with different types of fresh herbs.
 Capers add a delicious flavor to the finer taste of herbs.
-This sauce is great for pastas, noodles or as a marinade.
+This sauce is great for pastas and noodles or as a marinade.
+Put this sauce into dips or Pasta puttanesca.

 2. Mushroom salad